 Program Overview

 Philosophy is a disciplined reflection on the human condition.
 It can be an analysis and criticism of ideas and statements, or an attempt to synthesize all experience and knowledge, or an exploration of the meaning of life and how best to live it.
 Critical thinking is developed while examining peoples' responses to fundamental questions.
-This degree prepares students for transfer to the CSU system for further study in philosophy.
+This degree prepares students to transfer to a university for further study in philosophy.

 Requirements